azalea-rs/azalea/azalea-client/README.md

 # Azalea Client

 A library that can mimic everything a normal Minecraft client can do.

-If you want to make a bot with higher-level functions, you should use the `azalea` crate instead.
+If you want to make a bot with higher-level functions, consider using the `azalea` crate instead.